bandlab/Guide/streaming_kit/getting_started.md

 # (Choosing your) Streaming Kit

-Video cameras, audio recorders and computers have come a long way since the first days of video broadcasting.
-They now offer a highly professional live streaming setup to almost anyone on any budget.
+Video cameras, audio interfaces (and recorders) and computers have come a long way since the early days of video broadcasting.
+Equipment these days offers a professional live streaming setup to almost anyone on any budget.

 There are too many different setups to cover in a single guide - and things will vary based on your available resources, the needs of your setup and the event itself.
 Why not join [our community Slack channel](http://slack.chew.tv) to ask for advice?